18 Best Places to Visit in California During Winter

 Wine glass in Napa Valley at Christmastime

-In the wintertime, Napa Valley enjoys a good number of sunny days, with an average temperature of 50°F in the daytime.
-Winter is a great time to visit the wineries with fewer crowds- consider booking a tour, like this one, where a local guide will hand-pick three of their favorite local wineries, with lunch and plenty of tastings along the way.
+Winter is a great time to visit the wineries with fewer crowds- consider booking a tour, like this one, where a local guide will hand-pick three of their favorite local wineries, with lunch and plenty of tastings along the way (and you know how we feel about a built-in designated driver!).

-If you’re not a wine lover, Napa Valley is one of the best places to visit in California during Christmastime, thanks to the region’s season festivities and abundance of holiday cheer.
+If you’re not a wine lover, Napa Valley is one of the best places to visit in California during Christmastime, thanks its festivities and abundance of holiday cheer.
 For example, there is a new ice skating rink at Dista Collina or you can time your visit with the annual Christmas Parade in Napa’s downtown.
-There are also plenty of hot springs in the area (mostly in private resorts) to warm up after a long day of exploring the rolling hillsides.

 Row of grape vines at Napa vineyard in California

-How to get to Napa Valley: Napa Valley is about 80 miles north of downtown San Francisco.
+Napa Valley is about 80 miles north of downtown San Francisco.
 While the easiest way to get here is by driving, there are also public transportation options, like taking a ferry and bus or a train.

-Where to stay in Napa Valley: One of the most popular hot springs resorts is the Golden Haven Hot Springs Resort and Spa in the central Napa Valley, which offers pools fed by geothermal springs, soothing mud baths, and an incredibly friendly staff.
+One of the most popular hot springs resorts is the Golden Haven Hot Springs Resort and Spa in the central Napa Valley, which offers pools fed by geothermal springs, soothing mud baths, and an incredibly friendly staff.

 Recommended by Kenny of Knycx Journeying